Democracy in Venezuela

-Democracy in Venezuela refers to the system of governance that has prevailed in Venezuela since direct election at the presidential level and later in the 1990s at the regional level.
-Democracy as a system of government in the country has had a history interrupted by coups d'état, some in the name of democracy itself.
-From 1958 onward, Venezuela was considered to be a relatively stable democracy within a continent that was facing a wave of military dictatorship, consuming almost all Latin American countries in the 1970s.
+Democracy in Venezuela, characterized by direct elections, prevailed until the 2010s, with doubts and criticism beginning in mid-2000s.
+From 1958, Venezuela was considered a relatively stable democracy compared to other countries in Latin America, which were governed by military dictatorship.
 By 1977, Venezuela was only one of three democracies in Latin America, along with Colombia and Costa Rica.
-With the election of Hugo Chávez in the 1998 presidential election, the country started experiencing democratic backsliding.
-In 2008, Venezuela was ranked the least democratic nation in South America in The Economist Democracy Index, and by 2022 it ranked 147th out of 167 countries, with a rating of an authoritarian regime.
+In 2008, it was ranked the least democratic nation in South America in The Economist Democracy Index, and by 2022 it ranked 147th out of 167 countries, with a rating of an authoritarian regime.

 Background

 José Antonio Páez was the first to win, elected by the National Congress in indirect elections in 1831.
 José María Vargas was the first civilian elected in 1835, also under indirect elections.
 Said representative democratic system was interrupted several times by several revolutions until the presidential elections of 1860, where, in the context of the Federal War, Venezuelan men directly elected a president for the first time in history, the writer Manuel Felipe de Tovar.